politusanalytics/ireland_rag/README.md

-# Women Hate Speech Detection & Correction Bot for Ireland
+# Women Hate Speech Detection & Correction Bot for Northern Ireland

-This project focuses on detecting and correcting hate speech directed at women, specifically tailored for Ireland.
+This project focuses on detecting and correcting hate speech directed at women, specifically tailored for Northern Ireland.
 Using a Retrieval-Augmented Generation (RAG) model, the system processes user inputs, identifies hate speech, and provides real-time corrections with contextual explanations.

 **Key Features:**